Extra! Extra! Read All About It In 2015

 There will be challenges and opportunities in the months ahead for buyers, sellers and their agents.
-Stay turned as the headlines of2015 continue to unfold.
+Stay turned as the headlines of 2015 unfold.